 If you notice any of these symptoms in your fish, it is important to take action immediately.
 Isolating the sick fish in a quarantine tank can help prevent the spread of disease to other fish.

-See also How to keep a fish tank warm without power
+See also How to add plants to fish tank

 Once you have identified a disease, it is important to research the specific treatment options.
 Different diseases require different medications and treatment methods.
 Consulting with a veterinarian or an experienced fishkeeper can be helpful in determining the best course of action.